czlinNYC/safeNet-code-challenge/README.md

 yarn install

-"yarn run test" for the test script
-"yarn start" to run it
+"yarn run test" for the test script (press a after it runs) "yarn start" to run it

 It was made with create react app and only dependency is Jest